rust-embedded/discovery/src/14-i2c/lsm303dlhc.md

 > Section 5.1.1 I2C Operation - Page 20 - LSM303DLHC Data Sheet

 The other part of the documentation relevant to this book is the description of the registers.
-That part is in
+That part is in:

 > Section 7 Register description - Page 25 - LSM303DLHC Data Sheet